-Mount the Declination Axis onto the RA Axis.
+Mount the Declination Axis onto the R.A.
+Axis

 At 84 lbs.
-(38 kg.), the dec axis is not quite as unwieldy as the RA axis.
-However, it must be lifted higher than the RA.
-You may still wish to employ a mechanical lift if available.
-If lifting by hand, we again recommend getting help as described above - two to lift; one to guide.
+(38 kg.), the Dec. axis is not quite as unwieldy as the R.A. axis.
+However, it must be lifted higher than the R.A.
+You may still wish to employ a mechanical lift, if available.
+If lifting by hand, we again recommend that you have two assistants to help you as described above - two to lift; one to guide.

 - Check the Cables in the Declination Axis.
 If you have ordered your 3600GTO with the optional limit switches (36LSS), you will also have a cable coiled up inside the declination axis.
 Make sure that this cable is not protruding from the mating surface of the declination axis.
 As mentioned in the instruction above, you do not want to pinch this cable between the mating surfaces of the two axes. - 2.
-Mount the Dec Axis.
-The declination axis should first be positioned with the declination hub up and the counterweight shaft adapter down.
+Mount the Dec.
+Axis.
+The declination axis should first be positioned with the declination hub up and the counterweight (CW) shaft adapter down.
 It will have been shipped (and should be transported) with the declination mating surface bolted down to the shipping crate.
 It may be best to lift the axis into an intermediate position like a work bench and turn it over there.
-Then, carefully lift the declination axis onto the RA axis, keeping the dec hub up and the CW shaft adapter down.
+Then, carefully lift the declination axis onto the R.A. axis, keeping the Dec. hub up and the CW shaft adapter down.

-The dec axis will fit into the mating surface of the RA hub.
-Once it is in place, if you have pre-set your RA altitude to 35 - 40 degrees as instructed above, the axis will stay in place and will not fall off.
-For safety sake, however, we would recommend that you not let go completely until you have one of the mounting bolts started.
+The Dec. axis will fit into the mating surface of the R.A. hub.
+If you have preset your R.A. altitude to 35 - 40 degrees, as instructed above, the axis will stay in place and will not fall off.
+For safety sake, however, we recommend that you not let go completely, until you have one of the mounting bolts started.

 3. Secure the Declination Axis.
-The first step will be to align the three holes on each side of the declination axis with the corresponding holes in the mating surface of the RA axis.
-If you pre-positioned the RA mating surface as described above and you set the dec in place with the dec hub straight up and the CW shaft adapter down, they should already be very close.
+The first step will be to align the three holes on each side of the declination axis with the corresponding holes in the mating surface of the R.A. axis.
+If you pre-positioned the R.A. mating surface as described above and you set the Dec. in place with the Dec. hub straight up and the CW shaft adapter down, they should already be very close.

-Carefully turn the dec housing on the RA mating surface until the holes are lined up.
+Carefully turn the Dec. housing on the R.A. mating surface until the holes are lined up.
 The small groove on the outside of the RA mating hub should be in line with the CW shaft if you have everything oriented correctly.

-When everything is lined up, insert the shorter $3/8-16 \times 1$ " Socket Cap Screws in the center attachment holes on each side and start each bolt in a couple turns.
-Attach the four longer $3/8-16 \times 1 \ 1/2$ " Socket Cap Screws in the outside attachment holes on each side of the dec axis.
+When everything is lined up, insert the shorter $3/8-16 \times 1^{"}$ Socket Cap Screws in the center attachment holes on each side and start each bolt in a couple turns.
+Attach the four longer $3/8-16 \times 11/2^{"}$ Socket Cap Screws in the outside attachment holes on each side of the Dec. axis.
 Lightly snug all six bolts.
 Then, tighten the center bolt on each side, and lastly, tighten the four outside bolts.

 4. Retrieve and Attach the Declination Servo Cable.
-To attach the declination servo cable, you will first need to remove the dec axis' servo cable port plate from the axis body.
-Use a Phillips screwdriver for this as shown in the photo.
-Once the port plate is removed, reach into the declination axis to retrieve the Declination Servo Cable from the inside of the RA axis.
+Remove the Dec. axis' servo cable plate from the axis body (center photo) using a 7/64" hex wrench.
+Once the plate is removed, reach into the declination axis to retrieve the Declination Servo Cable from the inside of the R.A. axis.
 You may need a step stool or small step ladder to do this.
-In our experience, we have found it easiest to first pull the cable on out through the declination hub so that you can be sure that nothing is tangled.
-This will also allow you to be sure that the rubber cable grommet is in position to be easily fed through the cable port.
+In our experience, we have found it easiest to first pull the cable out through the declination hub so that you can be sure that nothing is tangled.